leapwallet/cosmos-node-setup/docs/software-setup.md

     ## END: Install Go ##
     #####################

     set PROMPT 'Enter the name of the node\'s executable.
-This is typically the chain's name followed by \"d\" (e.g.,' set PROMPT "$PROMPT junod for Juno, seid for Sei): '
-    read -P $PROMPT DAEMON_NAME
+This is typically the chain\'s name followed by \"d\" (e.g.,' set PROMPT "$PROMPT junod for Juno, seid for Sei): " read -P $PROMPT DAEMON_NAME

     read -P 'Enter the name of the configuration and data directory (e.g., .juno for Juno, .sei for Sei): ' DAEMON_HOME